I understand that there are a lot of us out there who have trouble when it comes to seeing miraculous physical healing.

 My son was hurting.
 That crushes a mother’s soul faster than anything else on the planet.

-I asked Ben to bring our neighbor over to pray for our son before we decided on any further action.
+I asked Ben to bring our neighbor over to pray for our son before we went to the ER.

 (For those of you who don’t know, God put these backyard neighbors in our life right when we needed it most.
 Our neighbors are on a very similar journey to us and are always more than happy to pray and fellowship at any given moment.)